epogrebnyak/product-topics/README.md

 - Economics/finance graduate students with interest in tech sector.
 - Junior people in tech with a bit of imposter syndrome.

-### Course outline

-#### 1. What is a product and product history

-   - in FMCG as consumer brands (1930s)
-   - in IT (around 2000s)

-Takaway:

-   - product is customer pain and software engineering does not like this defintion

-#### 2. What is product manager (PM) hired for

-   - job descriptions
-   - performance expectations
-   - PM competences and skills

-Takaway:

-   - PM has to do a lot, the pressure comes from organisation's target innovate at shorter cycles
-   - PM is not a project manager

-#### 3. Product workflow - linear

- - Scoping (define what a new product will be or how to refine existing product)
- - Delivery (make MVP or add new functionality)
- - Evaluation (see it works work, what we learned, decide what to do next)

-#### 4. Product workflow - advanced

- - Why linear product workflow may fail ("build trap" / "death cylce")
- - Advanced workflow - how to make product that really works?

-#### 5. Product portfolio and product strategy

-#### 6. Product teams in organisation

-  - legacy organisations vs product enterprise
-  - lean startups

 ### Points of work

 1. lecture series developed in this file (EP)